Designing for People, Place & ProfitHuman-Centered Planning

 - FDOT’s new Complete Streets regulations

-- Age Friendly safe accessibility
+- All Age-Friendly safe accessibility

 - Gain advantage in future funding priorities